pbradshawusc/treasureHunters/GameDesignDoc.md

   - Credits (Desert): http://spritedatabase.net/files/gameboy/732/Background/SK_ScorchingDesert.png

   - In this screen, the basic background of the window is the desert gif file while there is a text box with directions in front.
+  - There will be a text box where the user will enter his/her desired username
   - The only interactive button on this screen is the "Begin!" button, which will start the game by deleting the welcome text box and populating the screen with the player, temples, river, and guardians.
     - It will also start the timer (Potential countdown to prepare the user) to generate logs, crocodiles, and holy grails.
     - Game will start on button click and user will be allowed to move (after countdown if implemented).
+    - This will also take in the name from the text box to be used in the score section of the game screen

 ###Game Screen
 ![Game Screen](./Images/Gameplay Screen.gif)